mmatschiner/tutorials/ml_phylogeny_inference/README.md

 		ruby concatenate.rb -h

-	You'll see that multiple input files can be specified with the option "-i", and that one output file should be specified with option "-o".
-In addition, you can select one out of three output file formats.
-Because we plan to use the concatenated alignment with RAxML, choose to write the output in Phylip format:
+	You'll see that multiple input files can be specified with the option `-i`, and that one output file should be specified with option `-o`.
+In addition, you can select one out of three output file formats with the option `-f`.
+Because we plan to use the concatenated alignment with RAxML, choose `-f phylip` to write the output in Phylip format:

 		ruby concatenate.rb -i 16s_filtered.nex rag1_filtered.nex -o concatenated.phy -f phylip

 * Open the file `concatenated.phy` in AliView and note the length of the concatenated alignment.
 You should be able to see the position where the two original alignments have been stitched together at position 1368/1369, as shown in the next screenshot.
 <p align="center"><img src="img/aliview1.png" alt="RAxML" width="600"></p>

-* To analyse the concatenated alignment again with RAxML, we'll have to adjust the partitions file by adding the 16s part of the alignment as a fourth partition.
+* To analyze the concatenated alignment again with RAxML, we'll have to adjust the partitions file by adding the 16s part of the alignment as a fourth partition.
 To do this, open the file `partitions.txt` again in a text editor and add a fourth line at the bottom, so that the file then contains the following lines:

 		DNA, codon1 = 1-1368\3
 		DNA, codon2 = 2-1368\3